Port Macquarie - East

 Port Macquarie - East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Port Macquarie - East's dwelling structures, as per the latest Census, consisted of 54.6% houses and 45.4% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
-This differs from Non-Metro NSW which had 75.9% houses and 24.1% other dwellings.
-Home ownership in Port Macquarie - East was at 34.1%, with mortgaged dwellings at 24.9% and rented dwellings at 41.0%.
-The median monthly mortgage repayment in the area was $1,753, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $350, lower than Non-Metro NSW's $375.
-Nationally, Port Macquarie - East's mortgage repayments were below the Australian average of $1,863 and rents were also lower than the national figure of $375.
+Dwelling structure in Port Macquarie - East, as per the latest Census, consisted of 54.6% houses and 45.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 75.9% houses and 24.1% other dwellings.
+Home ownership in Port Macquarie - East was at 34.1%, with mortgaged dwellings at 24.9% and rented ones at 41.0%.
+The median monthly mortgage repayment was $1,753, higher than Non-Metro NSW's average of $1,733.
+Median weekly rent in the area was $350, compared to Non-Metro NSW's $375.
+Nationally, Port Macquarie - East's mortgage repayments were lower at $1,753 compared to Australia's average of $1,863, and rents were also lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing